Scroll to top

 Frequently Asked Questions

-This is a decision that requires humanitarian, legal, and security analysis specific to each organisation’s mandate and risk tolerance.
-Humanitarian organisations providing essential services to civilian populations have different frameworks for this decision than commercial enterprises.
-The security assessment for remaining in Myanmar must include detention risk as a primary factor, not just physical security risk.
-Most commercial corporate visitors should treat Myanmar as a no-go destination until conditions change materially.
+This is a decision requiring humanitarian, legal, and security analysis specific to each organisation’s mandate and risk tolerance.
+Humanitarian organisations providing essential services to civilian populations operate under different frameworks from commercial enterprises.
+The security assessment for remaining in Myanmar must include detention risk as a primary factor alongside physical security risk.
+Most commercial corporate visitors should treat Myanmar as a destination requiring specific board-level sign-off rather than standard business travel.

-The SAC has detained foreign nationals on charges including unlawful association, incitement, and support for terrorist organisations (a category the junta applies to pro-democracy resistance movements).
-NGO workers, journalists, and people with connections to civil society are at elevated risk.
-The legal protections that normally apply to foreign nationals are not reliably available under the current junta.
-Consular access has been denied or delayed in documented cases.
+The SAC has detained foreign nationals on charges including unlawful association, incitement, and support for organisations it designates as terrorist, a category applied to pro-democracy resistance movements.
+NGO workers, journalists, and individuals with civil society connections are at elevated risk.
+The legal protections that normally apply to foreign nationals are not reliably available under the current junta, and consular access has been denied or delayed in documented cases.

-Organisations maintaining essential operations in Yangon typically operate compound-based models: secured accommodation with robust physical security, movement management protocols that minimise checkpoint exposure, encrypted communications, emergency extraction planning, and regular threat monitoring from security providers with current Myanmar intelligence.
-The baseline security requirement has increased substantially since 2021.
+Organisations maintaining essential operations in Yangon typically use compound-based security models: secured accommodation with strong physical security, movement management protocols that minimise checkpoint exposure, encrypted communications, emergency extraction planning with identified extraction routes and responsible parties, and regular threat monitoring from providers with current Myanmar intelligence.

 Get in Touch